 Firstly, a lot of people know HTML and CSS, so it’s not hard to find someone who can do them.
 There is a huge demand for these skills, but also a huge supply.

-On top of that, a lot of designers and developers know HTML and CSS as well as more advanced skills that they can use to build more interactive, functional websites.
-In other words, employers can hire people who know more advanced skills too, so why would they hire someone who has just learned HTML and CSS?
+On top of that, a lot of designers and developers know HTML and CSS as well as more advanced skills that they can use to build more interactive, functional websites and web applications.
+In other words, employers (including many startups) can hire people who know more advanced skills too, so why would they hire someone who has just learned HTML and CSS?

 In short, you can definitely find work using just HTML and CSS.
 And if those foundational skills aren’t enough to get you your dream job, you can still use them to start making money while you’re building other skills.